isatkaus/nrel-datasets/README.md

 # HSDS and nrel-rex setup

-### to get NREL WTK, NSRDB, Sup3rCC, etc. data from AWS we need HSDS and nrel-rex python package
+### to get NREL WTK, NSRDB, Sup3rCC, etc. data from AWS we need HSDS and nrel-rex

 ### instructions on setting up HSDS are taken/adjusted from